MasterJH5574/SimpleDB/README.md

 * 2021.05.11	Implement class `IntHistogram`.
 I use the most naive estimation.
 * 2021.05.12	Implement class `TableStats`.
 The implementation is quite naive.
 * 2021.05.12	Implement class `JoinOptimizer`.
 I follow the methods described in the document.
+* 2021.05.12	Implement an *improved subset iterator*, which is counted as a *bonus*.
+I use bitset to represent a subset during the enumeration.
+Using bitset yields the enumeration result in forms of integers.
+Thus the key problem is to convert the integer bitset into a set of elements.
+One possible way is to check every elements in the universal set and add those elements that are contained in the integer bitset.
+But it is inefficient when the universal set becomes larger.
+To make it faster, I use lowbit to help find the elements in the bitset.
+To this end I record relationship between the powers of 2 and the elements in a mapping ahead of time.
+In the end, the `bigOrderJoinsTest` unit test in `JoinOptimizerTest.java` runs ~3.6x faster than the original design.